 A: No. The ClearView cell migration insert has been specifically designed to work with the ClearView reservoir plate.

 A: Version 2015A Rev 1 or later.
-The chemotaxis software module is not compatible with prior versions of software.
+The IncuCyte® Chemotaxis Analysis Software Module is not compatible with prior versions of software.
 If you wish to receive a software upgrade, please contact your point-of-sale contact.

-A: No. The IncuCyte® FLR instrument does not have the ability to acquire or process the images fast enough
+A: No. The IncuCyte® FLR instrument does not have the ability to acquire or process the images quickly enough.

 A: Yes.
 The ClearView Cell Migration plate has been extensively validated with non-adherent cell types.
 To ensure uniform cell settling within each well after seeding.
 We recomend allowing the plate to sit at room temperature for 45-60 minutes after plating.
 The Chemotaxis (Top Only) “Analysis Job Type” is recommended for quantifying non-adherent cell migration.